-The overall 25% available for this assessment is broken down as follows A total of 60 marks are available broken down as follows
+A total of 60 marks are available broken down as follows:

-- 40 marks for Part A, the disease review - 20 marks for Part B, the scientific paper critiques (10 marks per paper).
+- 40 marks for Part A, the disease review. - 20 marks for Part B, the scientific paper critiques (10 marks per paper).

-A detailed marking rubric is available on the Moodle site
+A detailed marking rubric will be available on the Moodle site.